Help, My Child Won’t Eat Breakfast!

 (Cute animal-themed pancakes not required)

-And, as a lot of young children aren’t great eaters at dinnertime, by the time morning rolls around, it may have been quite a long time since they ate anything substantial!
+And, as many young children aren’t great eaters at dinnertime, by the time morning rolls around it may have been quite a long time since they ate anything substantial!

 breakfast-smoothie-for-kids